 These Christmas Cookies are easy and melt in your mouth!

-These cookies are buttery and rich but are light and melt in your mouth thanks to the cream cheese, butter and powdered sugar, yum!
+These cookies are buttery and rich but are light and melt in your mouth thanks to them being little shortbread bites.

 There is nothing I love more than baking during the holidays, I love getting all the sprinkles and icings, and different cookies and creating huge platters of cookies for our Christmas Eve dinner and of course for Santa!!
 Of all the cookies I make during the holidays these have to be my favorite!